Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Use the pitch-zoom with `Ctrl` to zoom in and out of the value or frequency range.
 - Zoom in with the keyboard shortcut `⌘ Cmd + ⇧ Shift + +` (Mac) or `Ctrl + ⇧ Shift + =` (Linux/Windows) or via the main menu `View → Vertical Time Zoom In`.
 - Zoom out with the keyboard shortcut `⌘ Cmd + ⇧ Shift + -` (Mac) or `Ctrl + ⇧ Shift + -` (Linux/Windows) or via the main menu `View → Vertical Time Zoom Out`.

+#### 8.2.3 Group

+Groups allow you to navigate and zoom horizontally and vertically directly on the graphical plot.

+- Click with `⌘ Cmd` (Mac) or `Ctrl` (Linux/Windows) and drag to select the time and value ranges to zoom to.
+- Click with `⎇ Option` (Mac) or `Alt` (Linux/Windows) and drag from top-left to bottom-right to zoom in on time and value ranges, and conversely, from bottom-right to top-left to zoom out on time and value ranges.
+- Click with `⇧ Shift` and drag to shift the time and value ranges backwards and forwards.
+- Double-click with `⇧ Shift`, `⌘ Cmd` (Mac) or `Ctrl` (Linux/Windows) or `⎇ Option` (Mac) or `Alt` (Linux/Windows) to zoom on the entire time and value ranges.

 ### 8.3.
 Transport